Electromorphosis/Electromorphosis/README.md

-Human being, tinkering with computers since ca. 2000;
+Human, interacting with computers since at least ca. 2000;
-from 2021 I also do it professionally.
+from 2021 I also do it for cash.

 My favourite computer-related topics are:
     machine cognition,